Alzheimer's disease and the microbiome Connection

 and cerebral abilities, including intellectual.
 Moreover, dietary omega-3 fatty

-disorders, particularly depression, as well as in dementia, notably Alzheimer's
+disorders, particularly dementia, notably Alzheimer's disease.

 James Scala PHD - "